Autodesk Fusion 360 | Cloud-based, integrated CAD/CAM software

 Learn about how cloud-based CAD software makes collaboration easy, with an all-in-one repository for data that works faster and smarter than other solutions.

-Make your CAD/CAM experience official with a Autodesk Fusion certification.
+Make your CAD/CAM experience official with a Fusion 360 certification.
 Explore the six different certification options and registration process.

 Read about the the importance of digitally upgrading the manufacturing shop floor, the benefits of digital product development and how it can improve your company’s manufacturing process.

-Access video tutorials and self-guided courses for 3D modelling, CAM/CAM design and programming, cloud CAM software and manufacturing through the Autodesk Fusion Learn & Support Hub.
+Access video tutorials and self-guided courses for 3D modelling, CAM/CAM design and programming, cloud CAM software and manufacturing through the Fusion 360 Learn & Support Hub.

 Autodesk develops a range of software tools to meet the different needs of industries such as architecture, engineering and construction (AEC), design and manufacture (D&M) and media and entertainment (M&E).
 These software products typically provide computer-aided design (CAD) and/or computer-aided manufacturing (CAM) capabilities that can be used to design and manufacture the buildings and products that we use in our everyday lives.
 Autodesk AutoCAD is one of the most famous software products developed by Autodesk.
 It is CAD software that architects, engineers and construction professionals rely on to create precise 2D and 3D drawings of the buildings in which we live and work.

-By comparison, CAM software, like Autodesk Fusion, goes beyond designing products on a screen and provides additional tools that can be used to help to convert the 2D and 3D designs into physical products that can be sold and used.
+By comparison CAM software, like Autodesk Fusion 360, goes beyond designing products on a screen and provides additional tools that can be used to help to convert the 2D and 3D designs into physical products that can be sold and used.
 CAM software typically provides the ability to generate additional data that is used to control different types of manufacturing machinery, such as CNC milling machines, CNC lathes or 3D printers, to convert a 3D digital design into a physical part.

 If you’re already a medium-sized business with more advanced needs, you may wish to consider subscribing to the Autodesk Product Design & Manufacturing Collection.
 The collection is a powerful set of applications that provides extended capabilities to Inventor and AutoCAD for engineers who design complex and custom products, equipment and systems.